 Type qualifiers are defined as Java annotations [Dar06].
 In Java, an annotation is defined using the Java @interface keyword.
-Write the @TypeQualifier annotation on the annotation definition to indicate that the annotation represents a type qualifier and should be processed by the checker.
+Write the @TypeQualifier meta-annotation on the annotation definition to indicate that the annotation represents a type qualifier and should be processed by the checker.
+Also write a @Target meta-annotation to indicate where the annotation may be written.
 For example:

-'''

-// Define an annotation for the @NonNull type qualifier.
+// Define an annotation for the @NonNull type qualifier. @TypeQualifier @Target({ElementType.TYPE\PARAMETER, ElementType.TYPE\USE}) public @interface NonNull { }

-@TypeQualifier

-public @interface NonNull { }

-'''